 Churchill's grandson: A love of France 'runs in our family'

-In the Connexion September edition, Sir Nicholas Soames, the grandson of Winston Churchill, talks to columnist Simon Heffer about his family’s long and abiding ‘love affair’ with France.
+Sir Nicholas Soames, the grandson of Winston Churchill, talks about his family’s long and abiding ‘love affair’ with France

 Until his retirement from the House of Commons last year, Sir Nicholas Soames was one of the most charismatic MPs in Britain.
 He represented Crawley and then, after boundary changes, Mid-Sussex from 1983, and served with distinction in the Major administration, notably as armed forces minister.